Tomev/qcflow/docs/source/llms/llama-index/index.rst

 How to log and load an index with external vector stores?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your index uses the default ``SimpleVectorStore``, you can log the index directly to MLflow using the :py:func:`mlflow.llama_index.log_model` function.
-MLflow persists the in-memory index data (embedded documents) to MLflow artifact store, which allows loading the index back with the same data without re-indexing the documents.
+If your index uses the default ``SimpleVectorStore``, you can log the index directly to QCFlow using the :py:func:`qcflow.llama_index.log_model` function.
+QCFlow persists the in-memory index data (embedded documents) to QCFlow artifact store, which allows loading the index back with the same data without re-indexing the documents.

 However, when the index uses external vector stores like ``DatabricksVectorSearch`` and ``QdrantVectorStore``, the index data is stored remotely and they do not support local serialization.
 Thereby, you cannot log the index with these stores directly.
 For such cases, you can use the `Model-from-Code <../../../models.html#models-from-code>`_ logging that provides more control over the index saving process and allow you to use the external vector store.